danieluy/react-branch-provider/README.md

 There is a [Google Chrome extension](https://chrome.google.com/webstore/detail/react-branch-provider-too/ngclangfmhlefailedjadjcmghdmaieh) to help us visualize the current providers' state.

 In order for this tool to work the project needs to be built in developer mode.
-Mode specifically:
+More specifically:

 ```javascript
 process.env.NODE_ENV === "development";